drakkar-workshop/drakkar2025-demo-swot-ocean/README.md

 The repository contains two notebooks:

 1. **`SWOT_movies_CalVal.ipynb`**
-   Demonstrates how to read SWOT L3 data from an S3 bucket and create a video from SWOT data swaths over crossover regions.
+   Demonstrates how to read SWOT L3 data from an S3 bucket and how to create a video from the SWOT data swaths over the crossover regions.

-2. **`Wavenumber_spectra_CalVal.ipynb`**
+3. **`Wavenumber_spectra_CalVal.ipynb`**
    Demonstrates the use of the `widetrax` library to compute Wavenumber spectra during the CalVal period and in your region of Interest.

-### Prerequisites for Running the Notebooks
+## Installing packages

 Before running the notebooks, you’ll need to install a couple of libraries: